btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 The bash-script is to run when the master machine is up

-to run this script you will need to consider just 4 things
+To run this script you will need to consider just 4 things

 1. MySql database
 2. .ENV (laravel file)